M. Karunanidhi: Sri Lankan Tamil issue

 The DMK was thought to support the Tamil Eelam Liberation Organization (TELO).
-After the LTTE started a war against its fellow Tamil militant group TELO in May 1986, Karunanidhi was skeptical of the LTTE's strategy.
-Karunanidhi founded the Tamil Eelam Supporters Organisation (TESO) and held a large national conference in Madurai in May 1986 to emphasize the Tamil aspiration for sovereignty in Sri Lanka, during which he urged the LTTE to cease murdering TELO cadre.
+After the LTTE started a war against its fellow Tamil militant group TELO in May 1986, Karunanidhi was sceptical of the LTTE's strategy.
+Karunanidhi founded the Tamil Eelam Supporters Organisation (TESO) and held a large national conference in Madurai in May 1986 to emphasise the Tamil aspiration for sovereignty in Sri Lanka, during which he urged the LTTE to cease murdering TELO cadre.
 The LTTE then proceeded to kill the majority of the TELO cadres.
-The infighting was criticized by Karunanidhi as Sagodhara Yudham' (A Battle Between Brothers).
+The infighting was criticised by Karunanidhi as Sagodhara Yudham' (A Battle Between Brothers).
 Since the AIADMK and MGR were prepared to support the LTTE as the only representation of Sri Lankan Tamils, his constant attempts to convey the necessity for an unified front to the LTTE were ignored.
 Karunanidhi was a vocal opponent of the decision to send Indian peace keeping forces (IPKF) to Sri Lanka as part of the Indo-Sri Lankan Accord, and he was accused of being anti-national for his outspoken criticism of the atrocities perpetrated by the IPKF.
 He viewed the expulsion of Muslims from the North by the LTTE in 1990 as "ethnic cleansing."
 His inaction against the LTTE in the state finally led to the Chandrasekhar government dismissing his cabinet in January 1991.
 After the assassination of Rajiv Gandhi by LTTE he was not friendly with the overt LTTE sympathizers in the state.

 He ordered a special investigation of the conditions in the Tamil refugee camps in 2006, and subsequently provided funds to repair deteriorating dwellings.
 In 2009, during the final stages of the war, Karunanidhi was unable to convince the UPA alliance to intervene.

 Tamil language

 Karunanidhi on multiple occasions, expressed his admiration for Thiruvalluvar.
 The DMK administration built Valluvar Kottam, a memorial in Chennai dedicated to Valluvar in the mid-1970s.
 However, the government was removed from power in 1976, just weeks before the memorial was to be opened.
 Karunanidhi awaited 13 years to visit the memorial, and when the DMK regained power in January 1989, he held the swearing-in ceremony there.
 Karunanidhi built the Silappadikaram Art Gallery in Poompuhar and a special department for Tamil development as Chief Minister.
-His administration passed an order making Tamil obligatory in all schools until Class 10th a few weeks after he became Chief Minister in May 2006.
+His administration passed an order making Tamil obligatory in all schools until Class X a few weeks after he became Chief Minister in May 2006.
 Karunanidhi, a supporter of the two-language formula, had stressed the need of retaining English as the sole additional language in educational institutions.
 After consulting with scholars, his government determined in 1972 that Thiruvalluvar was born in 31 BCE.
 Karunanidhi and Congress leader Sonia Gandhi were vital in ensuring classical language status to Tamil in 2004.